 Please Note: The iPP 320 is a networked payment device currently available for Elavon customers only.
 This reader supports swipe, chip, and contactless (e.g. Apple Pay, Android Pay) payment methods.

 This guide covers the installation of the device and tips to prevent some common errors you might experience with the device depending on the specific application within your business.

 This device is used in Ethernet (network) mode.
 Although the device itself supports USB, Serial and Bluetooth, the model shipped and implemented in talech will only communicate with the talech register via Ethernet.
 Each iPad must use it's own reader if it is intended to take card payments.
 The reader cannot be used with multiple iPads.

 Along with our minimum network speed requirements, talech recommends installing your point-of-sale equipment on its own network, separate from the rest of your businesses.
 This is easily and economically accomplished by using a single router, connected in series to your ISP-provided gateway.
-This is also recommended as some ISP-provided gateway/routers have been known to have local network connectivity issues while aftermarket routers do not usually suffer from this problem.
+This is also recommended as most ISP-provided gateway/routers have been known to have local network connectivity issues while aftermarket routers do not usually suffer from this problem.
 For more information, please see our Network Requirements article for more information.

 Unbox and verify the required components are present

 Unbox your equipment.
 In addition to the iPP320, the box should contain:

 Note: The Magic Box is used to merge the ethernet and power supply cords into a single cable which connects to the underside of the iPP320 reader.

 * If no ethernet cord is included in the box, any Cat5, Cat5e or Cat6 straight-through (NOT crossover) ethernet cable may be used.
 Likewise, a longer or shorter cable may be used in-place of the included cable where needed.